HazelnutParadise/insyra/Docs/DataList.md

 * **NewDataList:** Creates a new DataList instance.
 It accepts a variadic list of elements and flattens them before storing them internally.
 * **Append:** Adds a new element to the end of the DataList.
 * **Get:** Retrieves the element at a specific index.
 Supports negative indexing for accessing elements from the end.
+* **Update:** Updates the element at a specific index with a new value.
+* **InsertAt:** Inserts a new element at a specific index, shifting the existing elements to the right.
+* **FindFirst:** Finds the first occurrence of a specified value in the DataList and returns its index.
+* **FindLast:** Finds the last occurrence of a specified value in the DataList and returns its index.
+* **FindAll:** Finds all occurrences of a specified value in the DataList and returns their indices.
+* **ReplaceFirst:** Replaces the first occurrence of a specified value with a new value.
+* **ReplaceLast:** Replaces the last occurrence of a specified value with a new value.
+* **ReplaceAll:** Replaces all occurrences of a specified value with a new value.
 * **Pop:** Removes and returns the last element from the DataList.
 * **Drop:** Removes the element at a specific index.
 * **DropAll:** Removes all occurrences of specified values from the DataList.